alttch/psrt/README.md

 * PSRT is the protocol, optimized for large (65K+) message payloads
-* No QoS - all messages are always delivered to subscribers only once, so consider it is always QoS=2 if using MQTT measurements
+* No QoS - all messages are always delivered to subscribers only once, so consider it is always QoS=2 if use MQTT measurements
 * No retain topics.
 Retains usually require disk writes, which produce additional overhead
 * No OP-ACK loops.
 All control operations are fast, synchronous and atomic